Find singing lessons near you in Boise, ID

 Song Analysis and Practice: "Good Riddance (Time of Your Life)"

-Suny taught 21 days ago
+Suny taught about 2 months ago

 The Student and Tutor worked on vocal warm-ups and breathing techniques, specifically focusing on breath support for singing low notes within the sea shanty "Santiana."
 They analyzed lyrical phrasing and discussed vocal production mechanics, with the Tutor recommending daily practice of breathing exercises and vocal support for the speaking voice.